Niloy-Chakraborty/Fault-Detection-in-UAVs-using-Deep-Learning-and-Machine-Learning/Demonstration/Readme.md

 ## Python Version
 The whole project is developed with python version `Python 3.7.7` and pip version `pip 19.2.3`.
 ## Contact
-In case of error, feel free to contact over Linkedin at [Niloy](mailto: chakrabortyniloy2018@gmail.com).
+In case of error, feel free to contact over email at [Niloy](mailto: chakrabortyniloy2018@gmail.com).